Beginners’ Guide to Forex Day Trading Strategies and Styles

 Trading these events is not simply about knowing what the number is.
 It is about knowing what the market was expecting versus what actually came in.
 A better-than-expected jobs report can strengthen the dollar sharply, while a miss can reverse weeks of positioning in minutes.

-This style rewards traders who understand macroeconomics, can process information fast, and are comfortable with wider spreads and unpredictable slippage that often accompany major releases.
+This style may suit traders who understand macroeconomics, can analyse information quickly, and are comfortable with temporarily wider bid-ask spreads and unpredictable slippage that often accompany major releases.

 Carry Trade Strategy

 The carry trade exploits interest rate differentials between countries.
-You borrow in a low-interest-rate currency and invest in a higher-yielding one, pocketing the difference, known as the carry, while also benefiting if the higher-yield currency appreciates.
+You borrow in a low-interest-rate currency and invest in a higher-yielding one, earning the interest rate differential, known as the carry, while also benefiting if the higher-yield currency appreciates.

-The carry trade also ties closely to the concept of forex leverage, since most retail traders use borrowed capital to amplify their carry position.
+The carry trade also is closely related to the concept of forex leverage, since most retail traders use borrowed capital to amplify their carry position.

 Hedging Strategy